PROSTATE SURGERY

 Robotic Radical Prostatectomy

-Many patients come to Santis having already decided to have their prostate removed, which is known as a radical prostatectomy.
-Professor Christopher Eden has performed nearly 4,000 radical prostatectomies, and his skill in nerve preservation means that our patient results in terms of cancer survival, potency and continence are among the best in the world.
+Many patients come to Santis having already decided to undergo a robotic radical prostatectomy, a procedure for the removal of the prostate.
+Professor Christopher Eden has performed more than 4,000 robot-assisted radical prostatectomies, and his skill in nerve preservation means that our patient results in terms of cancer survival, potency and continence are among the best in the world.

 Why should I choose Santis?